Human Body

 What is the Nervous System?

 The nervous system is made up of tiny nerve cells called neurons.
-Each neuron has three parts: an axon (a long tail-like part), dendrites (short fibrous roots), and a nucleus in the middle surrounded by protoplasm.
-The axon is longer than the dendrites.
+Each neuron has three parts: an axon (a long tail-like fibre), dendrites (short branching roots), and a nucleus in the centre surrounded by protoplasm.

 It controls and coordinates all internal and external activities of the human body and gives commands to all other organ systems.
 That is why it is called the "Master System" or "Command Centre".

-It has three main parts: Central Nervous System (CNS), Peripheral Nervous System (PNS), and Automatic Nervous System (ANS).
+It has three main parts: the Central Nervous System (CNS), the Peripheral Nervous System (PNS), and the Automatic Nervous System (ANS).

 A. Central Nervous System (CNS)